Skip to main content

 The information below is expected to be updated after the results of the 2021 Census are finalised.

-According to the population figures for, 2020 the average life expectancy at birth stood at 77,5 years for men and 83 years for women (Living Conditions in Greece 5 January 2023).
+According to the population figures for 2021-2023, the average life expectancy at birth stood at 78,5 years for men and 84 years for women (ELSTAT, Greece in Figures, April-June 2024).
 However, the participation rate of the age group 0-14 in the total population has dropped, while on the contrary, the participation rate of the age group over 65 years has increased.
 The proportion of the population of productive age (15-64 years) increased significantly during the last two decades, particularly among men, almost exclusively due to the mass influx of economic immigrants in the country.

 Based on population forecasts of Eurostat, the population structure per age groups will be rather different in the upcoming decades due to adverse demographic changes and the trends of low birth rate and population ageing.
-In particular, by virtue of the last available population projections, the total population of Greece shall stand at circa 8.920.000 individuals by 2050.
+In particular, by virtue of the last available population projections, the total population of Greece shall stand at around 9 million individuals by 2050.

 The population structure, however, will be different from the one of 2001, i.e the rate of children at the age of 0-14 is set to dwindle from 15,44% in 2001 to 12,1% in 2050, while the rate of over 65 age group is set to increase from 17,07% in 2001 to 36,5% by 2050.
 The financially active population group rate aged 15-64 is forecasted to decrease by 16,1% and from 67,5% in 2000 to drop at 51,45% by 2050.

 In Greece internal immigration, particularly in the postwar period, led to urban growth and the depopulation of rural areas.
 Similarly, in recent years the urbanisation of the population continues to display an increasing trend.
-Indeed, the participation of urban and suburban areas in the total population reached 76.6% in 2011 from 72.8% in 2001.
-The rate of urbanisation, however, shows a marked slowdown in recent years, perhaps because it has already reached values that are already high for the Greek reality.
+Indeed, the participation of urban and suburban areas in the total population reached 77.2 in 2021 from 76.6% in 2011 showing a slight increase from previous years.
+The rate of urbanisation, however, shows a marked slowdown in recent years, perhaps because it has already reached values already high for the Greek reality.

 Unemployment

-In the context of the Labor Force Survey, the following tables present the percentage of the labor force in the total population, as well as the percentage of the unemployed in the total labor force, for the years 2017-2021.
+In the context of the Labour Force Survey, the following tables present the percentage of the labour force in the total population, as well as the percentage of the unemployed in the total labour force, for the years2019-2023.
+According to ELSTAT’s figures for Greece for April until June 2024, the unemployment rate keeps decreasing and reached 10.8% , whereas according to the latest labour and employment research of ELSTAT published on 5th September 2024, the unemployment rate decreased to 9.8%.

 Immigration

-Another interesting element in the demographic picture of Greece is the extensive inbound immigration flow, which is identified since the 1990s.
+Another interesting element in the demographic picture of Greece is the extensive immigration flow, already since the 1990s.

-It should be noted that the following immigration data also includes persons living in the country on 1.1.2021 because of the refugee crisis.
+It should be noted that the following immigration data also include persons living in the country as of January 1, 2024 due to the ongoing refugee crisis and other migration factors.

 Citizens of other E.E. member states 168.550